 This course introduces research methods in a healthcare setting.
 Students will be able to learn about development of research questionnaire and design, methodology, data collection and sampling techniques, sample size and power analysis, research ethics and validation and effective dissemination of research.
 Students will be able to explore and evaluate different types of research procedures and outcomes in the healthcare sector.

-Leveraging Data for Evidence-Based Decision Making (3 credits)
+Data Visualization (3 credits)

 Predictive Data Analytics (3 credits)

 This course focuses on statistical inference and hypothesis testing methods in predictive analytics.
 Students will learn the application of statistical methods for analyzing both continuous and discrete data for knowledge discovery.
 Analytic continuous and discrete data concepts and methods are developed with practical skills in exploratory data analysis.
 Descriptive statistics, goodness-of-fit tests, correlation measures, single and multiple linear regression, analysis of variance and covariance (ANOVA and ANCOVA), contingency tables, logistic regression, multinomial and multivariate models will be covered.
 Application of various statistical methods using case studies and real-world data will leverage statistical assessment and interpretation.

 This course will expose learners to effective leadership approaches and skill sets.
 Topics will include fundamentals of leadership, leadership and professionalism self-assessment, leadership philosophy, professionalism, essential leadership and professional skills, modeling best leadership practices and behaviors, ethics in leadership, institutional and program accreditation, handling conflict and emerging issues.
 Learners will apply this learning to their professional life through a series of practical exercises.